GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Once the aggregation function $Psi$ has been used to generate single-channel 2D maps, the detection process takes place.
 The core principle of this step lies in extracting a set of source positions out of the likelihood map.
-Naturally, the detection performance is highly correlated to the quality of provided maps.
+Naturally, the detection performance is highly correlated to the quality of the provided maps.

 This task resembles the #doa spectrum post-processing performed for multi-source #acr("SSL") (@sec:ssl:multi_source:method:detection_decoding).
-Indeed, local maxima in the likelihood 2D maps are expected to encode potential sources positions.
+Indeed, local maxima in the likelihood 2D maps are expected to encode potential sources' positions.
 The simple algorithm implemented there remains however impractical in the current case as the data is two-dimensional.

 Therefore, we choose to formulate this decoding task as a clustering problem.
-First, the coordinates all pixels with a value higher than a pre-determined threshold $tau$ are extracted.
+First, the coordinates of all pixels with a value higher than a pre-determined threshold $tau$ are extracted.
-This set of 2D points are fed into the DBSCAN algorithm, introduced by Ester et al. in @ester_density-based_1996).
+This set of 2D points is fed into the DBSCAN algorithm, introduced by Ester et al. in @ester_density-based_1996).
 The latter takes two parameters: $epsilon$ defining the radius of a neighborhood and $m_p$ the minimum number of samples in a neighborhood for a point to be considered as a _core_ point.
 A distance compatible with the input samples also has to be specified.
-In this case, as we are dealing with points in the plane, we use the conventional euclidean distance.
+In this case, as we are dealing with points in the plane, we use the conventional Euclidean distance.
-DBSCAN consists in categorizing all input points into three groups: _core_ points, reachable points and outliers.
+DBSCAN consists in categorizing all input points into three groups: _core_ points, reachable points, and outliers.
 The latter are considered as noise and do not belong to any cluster while the other form connected groups of samples, the clusters.
 Among its several benefits, DBSCAN does not require to specify an apriori number of clusters.
 This limitation features amid other clustering algorithms such as $k$-means for instance.
 DBSCAN by itself does not define a notion of center for clusters.
 Here, the point with the highest value in the aggregated likelihood map constitutes the cluster center.
-One should note that the actual values of each point in the heat map only impacts the center search.
+One should note that the actual values of each point in the heat map only impact the center search.
-The prior clustering happens without access to the estimated likelihood values and solely operates on the points proximity to determine the clusters.
+The prior clustering happens without access to the estimated likelihood values and solely operates on the points' proximity to determine the clusters.
 Each cluster is interpreted as one source.

 One of the advantages of such a clustering formulation lies in the ability of the proposed method to detect an arbitrary number of sources.